 Visible Knowledge and Concept Mapping

-Here is the definition of mind-map— as of July 9 2012 — from Wikipedia, which can be a good starting-point for thinking about how such a tool might work with your particular particular content.
+Just what is a mind-map?
+Here is the definition of mind-map which can be a good starting-point for thinking about how such a tool might work with your particular particular content.

-For more ideas on how to how and when to use concept maps, you can check out Tip 54 Course Wrapping with Concept Mapping — A Strategy for Capturing Course Content
+For more ideas on how to how and when to use concept maps, see Tip 54 Course Wrapping with Concept Mapping — A Strategy for Capturing Course Content

-Edutech Wiki (2011) Concept Map Retrieved July 9 2012 from http://edutechwiki.unige.ch/en/Concept_map.
+Edutech Wiki (2011) Concept Map. http://edutechwiki.unige.ch/en/Concept_map.
 This page lists categories of min-mapping and concept-mapping tools along with an extensive bibliography